jtakayama/makahiki/install/doc/redhat_readme.txt

 The memcached service will now run automatically at startup.

 To test this, restart the computer.
-After the restart, you should be able to test memcached without setting any environment variables.
+After the restart, you should be able to test memcached without setting any environment variables:
 -------------------------------------------------------------------------------
 % scl enable python27 bash
 % workon makahiki